AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Assessment/README.md

 Basic setup:

-1. Create a new file ccalled `main.js`, in the same directory as your `index.html` file.
+1. Create a new file called `main.js`, in the same directory as your `index.html` file.
 2. Apply the external JavaScript file to your HTML by inserting a [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) element into your HTML referencing `main.js`.
 Put it just before the closing `</body>` tag.

 Initial variables and functions: